the96/PT-Logger/README.md

 ## How to usage
 I checked execution on Windows 10 & Java 10.
 I can't check other environment.
-1. Install JRE 8~
+1. Install JRE 8~.
 2. Download PT Logger.
-3. Start PT Logger
+3. Start PT Logger.
-4. Click \[Open\] button to open select window to capture area.
+4. Click \[Open\] button to open select window to capturing area.
-5. Move and resize window to match capture area.
+5. Move and resize window to match capturing area.
 6. Click \[Set\] button to set Player 1,Player 2 area.
-   1. By click \[Preview\] button,you can preview capture area.
+   1. By click \[Preview\] button, you can preview capture area.
 7. By click player name, you can rewrite player name.
 8. By click \[Count\] button, start count number of each player win.

 ## Licenses
 PT Logger is covered under MIT License.
 But don't secondly distribute image file.
-Even if you  are damaged from use this, I don't take responsible.
+Even if you are damaged from use this, I don't take responsiblity.

 * jnativehook